JustinLin905/GmailFormFiller/ReadMe.md

 For users working with the Python file, the only dependency is `pyautogui`.

-An easy-to-use installer file has been included, which will easily install all of the program files for you.

 **Note that this program is not a bot that can make thousands of Google accounts in seconds.** It is simply a script which fills in the Google account creation webpage automatically, and has added features such as random identity generation.
 It cannot automate or bypass steps such as phone number verification.

 # Usage